Obstruction of Justice

 Obstruction of justice is a crime against justice itself.
 Many actions may be considered obstruction of justice in Florida.
 Chapter 843 of the Florida Statutes lists several specific acts.
 Over twenty more examples of obstruction crimes are found in the United States Code, as this may be a state or federal offense depending on the circumstances of the case.
 Generally, these crimes involve acts intended to manipulate the justice system to work in favor of a defendant.

 If you have been accused of obstruction of justice, you must take the accusations seriously.
-A person charged with obstructing justice faces a hostile criminal justice system; prosecutors usually seek the maximum possible punishment, while judges may exhibit little to no sympathy for those believed to have interfered with the justice system.
+A person charged with obstructing justice faces a hostile criminal justice system.
+Prosecutors usually seek the maximum possible punishment, while judges may exhibit little to no sympathy for those believed to have interfered with the justice system.
 Anyone accused of this crime should have full confidence in his or her legal defense team.

 Common Obstruction of Justice Scenarios

+Obstruction of justice is a broad term which covers hundreds of actions that work against the administration of justice.
 A person obstructs justice whenever he or she attempts to influence the natural order of a criminal investigation.
 There are many ways this can happen.
 Below are a few of the most common methods people employ to obstruct justice in West Palm Beach:

 Resisting an Officer